alejandro5042/azdo-userscripts/README.md

   - Completed as Waiting on Author
   - Completed as Rejected
   - Completed as Approved / Approved with Suggestions
+  - Completed as Approved / Approved with Suggestions (with notable updates): PRs that have had notable activity after you've approved; e.g. lots of comments or non-approval votes
 - Sections remember if they are open/closed

 # Prerequisites